lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 You can set a name to every person associated to a radio, which defaults to 'Anonym': a press-and-hold on the name will enter edit mode.

+A tap on the location item on the right shows a map with all known positions of the persons.
+The map tiles are cached automatically for offline usage, which
+means: once you visited a place on the map, it will remain available even without internet connection.

 Radios
 ------